sinchana-g7/AegisPass/README.md

 Challenge 5 — Designing understandable security UX

-Concepts such as entropy, search space, encryption, and k-anonymity can be difficult for non-technical users.
+Concepts such as entropy, search space, privacy-preserving breach checks, and password security can be difficult for non-technical users.

-AegisPass translates these concepts into interactive metrics, explanations, and visual feedback.

 ---